GfellerLab/MixMHC2pred/FAQ.md

   provided in input.
 * *BestAllele* gives the name of the best allele (based on the allele with best predicted score for the given peptide).
-* *%Rank* gives the predicted score for the best allele, given as a percentile rank (i.e., the percentage of random peptides that would have a score higher than the peptide provided in input - a value of 0 is the best possible prediction and a value of 100 is the least good score).
+* *%Rank_...* give the predicted score for the best allele and separately for each allele asked.
+The score is given as a percentile rank (i.e., the percent of random peptides that  would have a score higher than the peptide provided in input among peptides of sizes 12-25 amino acids; best score is about 0, worst score is 100).
-* *%Rank_perL* is similar to *%Rank* but computed based only on peptides having the same length than the given peptide.
+* *%Rank_best_perL* is similar to *%Rank_best* but computed based only on peptides having the same length than the given peptide.
 This score thus doesn't follow the length distribution observed in naturally presented ligands.
-* *BestCore* and *Best_s* indicate the best predicted core binding sequence and offset respectively, for the peptide towards the given allele.
+* *Core_best* indicates the best predicted core binding sequence for each peptide towards its best allele.
+* *CoreP1_...* give the most likely binding core position for the given peptide towards the allele (this tells the position of the first amino acid from the binding core (which has a size of 9 aa in the predictions), starting at a value of 1 (i.e. if binding core corresponds to the 9 first amino acids from the peptide, this *CoreP1 = 1*)).

-Peptides that are too short (less than 12 amino acids) or that contain non standard amino acids have *NA* or *nan* values instead of their scores.
+Peptides that are too short (less than 12 amino acids), too long (more than 25 amino acids) or that contain non standard amino acids have *NA* values instead of their scores.

 ## How can I rank my peptides based on MixMHC2pred predictions

-The best way to rank your peptides is to use the global score with the best allele (*%Rank*), the best predicted peptides have the lowest scores.
+The best way to rank your peptides is to use the global score with the best allele (*%Rank_best*), the best predicted peptides have the lowest scores.

 ## Can I use MixMHC2pred for commercial purposes